reinierbee/spirtbergen/README.md

 ## Timing

-Lights will start to enable at 13:00 and slowly build up to full daylight at 17:30 lights start to dimm back to night time.
+Lights will start to dimm to night time from 13:00 to 18:00.

-Fallback mechanism, between 13:30 and 17:30 the code will know its daylight and recovers to that state in case of emergency.
-Between 18:30 - night time is enabled and the code will reset state to night time.
+Fallback mechanism, system will boot with day time enabled and will poll to check for either northernlights or night time mode.
 18:00 - 18:30 northernlight simulation is showns.